eufrizz/eufrizz.github.io/_posts/2024-06-03-underwater-robotics-difficult.markdown

 Those who know that biofouling exists are already a small population, those who know its impacts are a small niche, and those who are trying to solve it (e.g. [Hullbot](https://www.hullbot.com)) are an incredibly small niche for such an important problem.
 There is also a lack of data and research on many of the issues.
 With far less exposure, there is less money and therefore less talent and effort going into solving marine issues because of the lack of awareness.
 And indeed this applies more generally to environmental issues.
 It makes you think whether the huge amount of effort going into home cleaning robots, could be much better applied to saving the environment.

+### Conclusion
-This is beginning to feel like a rant, so in the interests of brevity I’ll finish up here.
-I hope you’ve gained some insights into the unique challenges surrounding marine robotics.
-I think it is a frontier with huge potential impact, and a slew of difficult and interesting challenges.
-Whether your talents be in mechanical engineering, design, production, perception, autonomy, business development, raising awareness, or investment, it’s an industry that could really do with your input, so I encourage you to dive in!
+If you've made it this far, I hope you’ve gained some insights into the unique challenges surrounding marine robotics.
+It is a frontier with huge potential, and a slew of difficult and interesting challenges, technical and otherwise.
+Whether your talents be in mechanical engineering, design, production, perception, autonomy, business development, raising awareness, or investment, it’s a space where you could have an outsized impact, so I encourage you to dive in!

+*Any feedback is welcome!
+Feel free to shoot me an email using the button at the bottom of the page.*